 - lower barriers to entry, reduced hardware requirements – there is no need for elite hardware to stand a chance of creating new blocks

 - reduced centralization risk – proof-of-stake should lead to more nodes securing the network

 - because of the low energy requirement less ETH issuance is required to incentivize participation

-- economic penalties for misbehaviour make 51% style attacks exponentially more costly for an attacker compared to proof-of-work
+- economic penalties for misbehavior make 51% style attacks more costly for an attacker compared to proof-of-work

 - the community can resort to social recovery of an honest chain if a 51% attack were to overcome the crypto-economic defenses.

 - Proof of Stake FAQ(opens in a new tab) Vitalik Buterin

 - What is Proof of Stake(opens in a new tab) ConsenSys

 - What Proof of Stake Is And Why It Matters(opens in a new tab) Vitalik Buterin